googles-gaggle-land/gaggle-zone/README.md

 ## Documentation/Wiki

 The Goob Station [docs site](https://docs.goobstation.com/) has documentation on GS14's content, engine, game design, and more.
-It also have lots of resources for new contributors to the project.
+It also has lots of resources for new contributors to the project.

 ## Contributing